 The CSDDD, when compared to Germany’s LkSG, introduces further requirements, which we will explore in this blog post.
-Key distinctions in the European Parliament’s CSDDD draft include:
+Key distinction in the final agreement of the CSDD include:

 - Broadening the scope of affected entities.